jyio/andbot/README.md

 ## Overview

-This is a chroot environment for building Android 4.* from source for the Barnes & Noble NOOK Color.
+This is a chroot environment for building CyanogenMod 9 from source for the Barnes & Noble NOOK Color.
 There are a couple of features that enhance the user experience
   1. the command prompt is prefixed with `AndBot:`, making it easy to distinguish between the usual interface and the development environment
   2. the prefix changes color depending on the success of the previous command: green symbolizes success and red symbolizes failure
   3. there is an `andbot` command within easy reach, providing shortcuts to several common activities